ajktown/docs/dev_api/domains/swing-group.md

 TODO: It would be awesome to train the machine learning model to apply all the test!

  TODO: It would be awesome to have al lthe version model so that we are not losing any data!
+And each version is well recorded in API!

 Domain `SwingGroupDomain` contains fine-grained result of every shot (or group of shots).
 DB stores SwingGroupDomain as `swing-groups` table.
 But we do not store individual swing because it is too fine-grained.
 Instead, we store a group of swings as a `swing-group`.
 This domain is responsible for managing `swing-group` data.